Antibiotics: the Good, the Bad, the Ugly

 Immune Support at Home

 The CDC recommends the “wait and see” method with many illnesses.
 What can you do from home while you wait?

 - Get plenty of rest (Help your child get restful sleep)

 - Consider a humidifier – just make sure you clean it well and often.

-- Use a homemade throat spray or honey and essential oils to ease occasional irritation.
+- Use a homemade throat spray or honey to ease occasional irritation.

 - If you child breastfeeds, drop breast milk into an irritated ear.

 - If you need antibiotics, you should still take into account the side effects of the drug.
 Take a probiotic to build back up the good bacteria in your gut.

 - Take your antibiotics as instructed – following dosage and how long you should take them.